MyWare386/pizza_python/README.md

   - Regex : write this line in the cmd <code>pip install regex</code>
   - PyInquirer : write this line in the cmd <code>pip install PyInquirer</code>
+  - Colorama : PyInquirer : write this line in the cmd <code>pip install colorama</code>

 <br>